Stop Criminalising Survivors

 Improvements are also needed in the knowledge and understanding of all those working in the criminal justice system about the dynamics of domestic abuse, and how this should be taken into account where a victim is suspected of offending - including the police, lawyers, judges and court staff, and prison and probation practitioners.

-This must include a focus on the distinct challenges faced by Black, Asian, minoritised and migrant women, as highlighted in our recent reports (below) and the Tackling Double Disadvantage action plan led by Hibiscus Initiatives.
+This must include a focus on the distinct challenges faced by Black, Asian, minoritised and migrant women, as highlighted in our recent reports (below) and the recommendations of the Women’s Justice Reimagined partnership.

 Local whole system approaches to women in contact with the criminal justice system need to include a strategic focus on supporting suspects/defendants who are also victims of gender-based violence and preventing their needless criminalisation.
 Sustainable funding for women’s specialist services is essential to achieving this.